More Than a Hoodie: How We Talk About Developers

 I used to wear a hoodie all the time even though I was in khakis and a dress shirt...
 The office was always cold.

-Keep Dev Socially Unappealing (Score:4, Insightful)
+Keep Dev Socially Unappealing (Score:5, Insightful)

 I prefer we keep the stereotype of software development as a socially unappealing career, not a job welcome in high society like doctors and lawyers (more like the better-paid-after-insurance vets and dentists).
 Two reasons.